baez/react_learning/README.md

   - Repetition breeds errors and waste

-- Why React Virtual DOM saves time
+- React's smart Virtual DOM saves time
-	- Updating the DOM is expensive and React is strategic about it ○ Monitors the values of current state
+	Updating the DOM is expensive and React is strategic about it ○ Monitors the values of current state
 		○ Determines the least expensive way to update the DOM ○ Compares the current setup to desired setup